gwdetchar/seismon/docs/earthquake_analysis.rst

   python seismon_traveltimes -p /home/albert.einstein/gitrepo/seismon/input/
   seismon_params_traveltimes.txt -s 1126569617 -e 1136649617
   --minMagnitude 4.0 --doIRIS [still on the same line]

+-p  this is the location of the parameters file
+-s  this is the gps start time of the program
+-e  this is the gps end time of the program, this also completes the range of time between start and end --minMagnitude  This defines the minimum magnitude of the earthquakes grabbed by seismon_traveltimes --doIRIS  This tells seismon_traveltimes to grab data from the Incorporated Research Institutions for Seismology(IRIS)'s seismic moniter database

 Screen is a program designed to use multiple windows within one terminal session.
 These screens will continue to operate even if you disconnect from the session.
 In order to get back to your regular session, just detach from the process by clicking ctrl + a and then d on your keyboard.
 If you want to reatach just use the following commands.